alreich/abstract_algebra/docs/10_groups_etc.rst

     Help on method generators in module finite_algebras:

-    generators() method of finite_algebras.Semigroup instance
+    generators(start_of_range=1) method of finite_algebras.Semigroup instance
-        If the algebra is cyclic, then True is returned along with a list of individual elements that each generate the algebra.
-Otherwise, False is returned along with a list of lists of elements where each sublist generates the algebra.
+        If the algebra is cyclic, then a list of individual elements that each generate the algebra is returned; otherwise, a list of lists of elements, is returned, where each sublist generates the algebra.

 .. code:: ipython3

-    is_cyclic, gens = sg.generators()
+    # is_cyclic, gens = sg.generators()
+    gens = sg.generators()
-    print(f"Is cyclic? {is_cyclic}")
+    # print(f"Is cyclic? {is_cyclic}")
     print("\nGenerators:")
     gens

 .. parsed-literal::

-    Is cyclic?
-False

     Generators: